 I love fishing and I enjoy listening to music.
 I like to make creative DJ videos of my routines, and one of my personal goals is to build a homemade fishing drone.

-Esmari Swart – Technical Support Engineer (former graduate)
+Esmari Swart – Associate Automation Test Engineer

 I am a game enthusiast turned aspiring multi-title esports commentator/caster and host.
 Some of the events I’ve worked on include PUBG-Mobile Global Championships, Incredible Connection All Stars, Girl Gamer, and a plethora of local events.
 My interests also extend to music and tech, in addition to being a little bit of a motorhead.